No charges filed in no-knock warrant killing of Amir Locke

 Locke’s death came as three former Minneapolis police officers were on trial in federal court in St. Paul in George Floyd’s killing.
 It sparked protests and a reexamination of no-knock search warrants.
 Minneapolis Mayor Jacob Frey announced an immediate moratorium on such warrants, and on Tuesday, he formalized a new policy that will take effect Friday requiring officers to knock and wait before entering a residence.
 Some lawmakers also have been pushing for a statewide ban on no-knock warrants, except in rare circumstances.

 “Amir Locke is a victim,” Ellison and Freeman said.
-“This tragedy may not have occurred absent the no-knock warrant used in this case.
+“This tragedy may not have occurred absent the no-knock warrant used in this case.”

 In their applications for search warrants of the Minneapolis apartment and other locations, authorities said a no-knock warrant was necessary to protect the public and officers as they looked for guns, drugs and clothing worn by people suspected in a violent killing.
 Authorities asked that officers be allowed to conduct the search without knocking, and outside the hours of 7 a.m. and 8 p.m., because the suspects being sought in the Jan.
 10 killing of Otis Elder had a history of violence.